 notes for project leaders

-Make sure your project has all the safeguards it needs in place with these notes for project leaders.
-Includes: a list of questions to ask yourself before you run the training; where to find further information; and how to share your experiences of seeing modern slavery in your project.
+Make sure your project has all the right safeguards in place with these notes.
+Includes: a list of questions to ask before the training; where to find more information; and how to share your experiences of seeing modern slavery in your project.

 training for volunteers